-Though, this sweet, custard-like yogurt as its name is the king of yogurts.
+Though, this sweet, custard-like yoghurt as its name is the king of yoghurts.
 It tastes so good that it made you crave for it.
 One can get their cup of juju dhau in any local shop near the Bhaktapur durbar square.

 Besides the reason for satisfying taste, the local people beget a lot of dependency on this dish.
-In a typical newa family, every good deed and wishes start with a Sagun.
-And, Sagun never gets complete without dhau i.e. yogurt.
+In a typical newa family, every good deed and wishes starts with a Sagun.
+And, Sagun never gets complete without dhau i.e. yoghurt.

 Plus, this sweet dish is used in almost every ritual of the newar community.
 Perhaps that’s why there is a huge impact of Juju dhau in the newa living series.